davidstosik/rebuilding_rails/NOTES.md

 It seems `rackup` now uses puma. `rackup -s webrick` can run WEBrick.
 One might need to install Unicorn before being able to run `unicorn`.

+## Exercise Five

+Already done earlier, in commit a0a0911.
+Question: should we ignore `Gemfile.lock` too?